In Honor of Chesterfield Veterans

 Throughout its history, Chesterfield has contributed men to the military.
 It is unknown how many fought in the French and Indian Wars.
 Oran Randall's 1882 “History of Chesterfield”, gives a list of some Revolutionary and Civil War soldiers.
 Four town monuments recognize those who officially enlisted as a Chesterfield resident during several wars.
 But there are many more that have served.

-We Salute Them ALL!
+We Salute Them All!

 With the exception of the Civil War, those with stars and bolded are our